IvanMartynenko/unpackWLD/Readme.md

 ## Usage

 ### Unpacking a WLD File
-To extract the contents of a WLD file, run:
+To extract the contents of a WLD file, copy WLD file to script folder and run:
 ```
-ruby unpack.rb path_to_WLD_file.wld
+ruby unpack.rb
 ```

 ### Packing Files into a WLD File
 To pack files back into a WLD file, run:
 ```
-ruby pack.rb path_to_unpacked_files
+ruby pack.rb
 ```

 ---